h33raj/SKF-Code-Examples/flask/37-code_example--Password_forget_and_disallow_old_passwords--.md

 ## Example:

-REMARK Glenn: Change the Active values to True or False, it's more safe to operate on and check then a String No/NO/no or Yes/YES/yes
     """
     	Whenever you are developing a password forget function, these are the steps to follow in order to create hardened defenses.